-Holders of our common stock as of the close of business on April 11, 2022, the record date, may vote at the Annual Meeting.
-As of the record date, we had 51,953,631 shares of common stock outstanding.
-A list of the stockholders of record will be available at the 2022 Annual Meeting.
+Holders of our common stock as of the close of business on April 10, 2023, the record date, may vote at the Annual Meeting.
+As of the record date, we had 52,344,741 shares of common stock outstanding.
+A list of the stockholders of record will be available at the 2023 Annual Meeting.
 For ten calendar days prior to the Annual Meeting, a list of our stockholders of record will be available for viewing during ordinary business hours at our corporate offices located at 1200 Page Mill Road, Palo Alto, CA 94304.
-Due to COVID-19 safety considerations, our corporate offices may be subject to limited business hours and temporary closures; if the Company's corporate offices are not open during regular hours, stockholders can call and leave a voice message request at (650) 281-0850 to make alternate arrangements for access to the list of stockholders of record.
-In deciding all matters at the Annual Meeting, each stockholder will be entitled to one vote for each share of common stock held on the record date.
+If the Company's corporate offices not open during regular hours, stockholders can call and leave a voice message request at (650) 281-0850 to make alternate arrangements for access to the list of stockholders of record.
+In deciding all matters at the Annual Meeting. each stockholder will be entitled to one vote for each share of common stock held on the record date.
 We do not have cumulative voting rights for the election of directors.